learnscripture/learnscripture.net/README.rst

 ========================

 * The text needs to be prepared and loaded into the database in the development environment.
-This involves creating TextVersion in the admin, and then adding:
+This involves creating a TextVersion record in the admin, and then adding:

-  * For Bibles, Verse instances corresponding to every Verse in the KJV (including missing verses, which should be marked with missing=True)
+  * For Bibles, Verse instances corresponding to every Verse in the KJV (including missing verses, which should be marked with missing=True).

+    Set LOADING_VERSES = True in settings to stop suggestions being created while you are doing this.

-  * For catechisms, QAPairs for each questions.
+  * For catechisms, QAPairs for each question.

     Create JSON file with a list of [number, question, answer]